100 Florida Trails®

 Sanibel Island Bike Trails

-Latest update: September 2023
+Latest update: December 2025

 Sanibel Island is a popular destination with 15 miles of beaches famous for shelling, abundant nature (over half the island is set aside as wildlife refuges), fishing and other activities.
 Traffic can crawl, but the good news is you can reach almost anywhere on Sanibel Island by bike!
-There are 25 miles of paved, multi-use paths to bike or hike.
+There are 25 miles of paved, shared-use paths to bike or hike.
 They run east-west and north-south, leading to the lighthouse, beaches, restaurants, shopping, residential areas, and resorts.
 Many bicycle racks make stopping and exploring easy.
 (As always, lock-up.)
 Cyclists also can ride Wildlife Drive, a 4.3-mile paved road through the J.N.
 "Ding" Darling National Wildlife Refuge.
 (Map link and photos below.)

 Location: Lee County